 Consider prostate screening

-Based on your age and sex assigned at birth, guidelines recommend talking with your primary care doctor about the benefits and risks of prostate cancer screening.
-They can help you decide whether testing is right for you and arrange any lab work or referrals needed.
+Based on your age and sex assigned at birth, prostate screening is recommended.
+Your doctor can help you decide whether testing is right for you and arrange any lab work or referrals needed.

 Consider prostate screening